Biology (BIO)

 BIO 2520 - Human Anatomy and Physiology II - 0,4 cr.

 Study of human anatomy and physiology.
 Topics include the physiology of the circulatory, respiratory, urinary, reproductive, endocrine, and defense systems.
 This course will be geared towards pre-nursing and pre-health occupational students with an emphasis on how basic anatomy and physiology functions in human health.
+Includes a 2 hour lab each week.

 Prerequisite Courses: BIO 2510